 “We brought people onto our campus here and talked to people about what the community would like to see from solar,’’ Harris said.
 “Plans were beginning to form back in the summer.’’

-SCE&G’s plans for solar expansion, however, don’t mean all issues with sun power are resolved in South Carolina.
+SCE&G’s plans for solar expansion, however, don’t mean all issues with sun power are resolved in South Carolina, but now with the newest 5kw Solar Systems you will get a 5kw regarding savings and energy!

 Duke Energy, headquartered in North Carolina, has no plans for a solar farm in South Carolina because state incentives and policies don’t encourage such a project, said company spokesman Randy Wheeless.